-As part of the Holy Glimmers of Goodbye event at the Senedd on 19 February 2019, Literature Wales has commissioned the following lectures:
+As part of the Holy Glimmers of Goodbye event at the Senedd on 19 February 2019, Literature Wales commissioned the following lectures:

 ‘Where is war poetry?’
 By Nerys Williams